lindig/ocaml-style/README.md

 The problem with this is that one has to be aware of the problem in the first place to write such an annotation.

+Be aware that some functions from the standard library are not tail recursive (e.g. `List.map`).

 ## Resources and Exceptions: use finally